 For persons ineligible for Medicare, the program serves as the individual’s primary coverage for prescription drugs.
-It helps with prescription costs directly, requiring only small deductibles or co-payments from the program participant.
+However, if the individual has primary prescription coverage from another insurer,

 To be eligible for this program, the state of Massachusetts considers the following factors.
 Note that there are interdependencies between some of these requirements.

-Residency – applicants must be Massachusetts state residents.
+- Residency: Applicants must be Massachusetts state residents.

-Income – applicants who are a minimum of 65 years old and receive Medicare are permitted an annual income of up to 500% of the federal poverty limit.
-As of 2020, single applicants can have an annual income up to $63,800 and married applicants up to $86,200.
-Note that this is the maximum income limit and benefits increase for persons of lower annual incomes.
+- Income for age 65+: Applicants who are a minimum of 65 years old and receive Medicare are permitted an annual income of up to 500% of the federal poverty limit.
+As of 2022, single applicants can have an annual income up to $67,950 and married applicants up to $91,550.
+Note that this is the maximum income limit and benefits increase for persons with lower annual incomes.

-Medicaid Dependency – to be eligible, one cannot also be eligible and receiving assistance from Massachusetts Medicaid (MassHealth).
+- Medicaid Dependency: To be eligible, one cannot also be eligible and receiving assistance from Massachusetts Medicaid (MassHealth).
 However, there is one exception.
 Persons who may be eligible for MassHealth’s Buy-In Program (Medicare Savings Program) must apply.

 The Prescription Advantage program provides different benefits depending on if the enrolled individual is or is not eligible for Medicare.

 For individuals on Medicare, Prescription Advantage helps with the cost of medications covered by Medicare Part D or another approved drug coverage plan.
 Individuals are assigned a membership level based on their annual income, and that membership level determines their copay amount and annual out-of-pocket spending limit.